Dispute Resolution

 Step 3 – Panel Review

-A Panel Review is a review process where the employee’s concerns and the departmental actions are heard by a panel of three Vanderbilt leaders selected from a list maintained in the Office of Human Resources.
+A Panel Review is a review process where the employee’s concerns and the departmental actions are heard by a panel of three Vanderbilt leaders selected from a list maintained in the Office of People Experience.
 An in-person meeting is conducted with the three panelists, the employee and appropriate member(s) of the management team.

 Criteria for Panelists: